Circular Trace Reconstruction: Introduction

 \subsection{Main Results and Comparison to Linear Trace Reconstruction}

 Perhaps the first natural question about circular trace reconstruction is the following: how does the sample complexity of circular trace reconstruction compare to the sample complexity of standard (linear) trace reconstruction?
 Intuitively, one should expect circular trace reconstruction to be at least as difficult as standard trace reconstruction, since given any trace of a linear string, we can randomly rotate it to get a trace of the corresponding circular string.
 This reasoning, however, is slightly flawed.
-For instance, if we wish to distinguish between two strings $x$ and $y$ which are different as linear strings but equivalent up to a cyclic shift, then one cannot distinguish between traces of random rotations of $x$ and traces of random rotations of $y$.
+For instance, perhaps the hardest instance of linear trace reconstruction comes from distinguishing between two strings $x$ and $y$ which are different as linear strings but equivalent up to a cyclic shift.
+In this case, the circular trace reconstruction problem does not even need to distinguish between $x$ and $y$, because they are equivalent!
 However, by padding the trace with extra bits before randomly rotating, one can show that circular trace reconstruction is at least as hard as linear trace reconstruction in both the worst-case and average-case.
 Indeed, we have the following proposition -- as its proof is quite simple, we defer it to Appendix \ref{Omitted}.

-\begin{proposition} Suppose that we can solve worst-case circular trace reconstruction over length $m$ strings with deletion probability $q$ using $T_1(m, q)$ traces.
-Then, we can solve worst-case linear trace reconstruction over length $n$ strings with deletion probability $q$ using $\min_{m \ge 2n} T_1(m, q)$ traces.
+\begin{proposition} Suppose that we can solve worst-case (resp., average case) circular trace reconstruction over length $m$ strings with deletion probability $q$ using $T(m, q)$ traces.
+Then, we can solve worst-case (resp., average case) linear trace reconstruction over length $n$ strings with deletion probability $q$ using $\min_{m \ge 2n} T(m, q)$ traces. \end{proposition}

-Likewise, suppose that we can solve average-case circular trace reconstruction over length $m$ strings with deletion probability $q$ using $T_2(m, q)$ traces.
-Then, we can solve average-case linear trace reconstruction over length $n$ strings with deletion probability $q$ using $\min_{m \ge 2n} T_2(m, q)$ traces. \end{proposition}

 Given Proposition \ref{CircularHarderThanLinear}, any upper bounds for circular trace reconstruction imply nearly equivalent upper bounds for the linear trace reconstruction, and any lower bounds for linear trace reconstruction imply nearly equivalent lower bounds for circular trace reconstruction.
 This raises two natural questions.
 First, can we match or nearly match the best linear trace reconstruction upper bounds for circular trace reconstruction?
 Second, can we beat the best linear trace reconstruction lower bounds for circular trace reconstruction?